 “The expansion of a team that’s already knowledgeable is a huge advantage.
 It would take years to grow and train a new team that didn’t already share so much of the same expertise.” – Ashley Hilton, Product Manager, Searchspring

-Since then, both teams have progressed from preliminary introductions to launching their new and improved brand together in just a few short months.
+Since then, both teams have progressed from preliminary introductions to launching their new and improved brand together.
 Most of the Toronto team made the trip to Colorado to meet their new colleagues last December.
 They spent a number of days engaged in intensive training, followed by evenings of equally thorough socializing, and returned to Canada as fully inducted members of the Searchspring team.

 Next on the agenda was a refreshed brand that would reflect the joining of the two companies.
 The logo you see on the site today is the combined creation of our designers across the Toronto and Colorado Springs offices.
 A play on the letter ‘S’, the stacked formation depicts the union of two elements, and represents our focus on collaboration.